Suspect a Developmental Disability?

 If outside of New York City, 212-New-York (212 639-9675) – DOH TTY: 212-504-4115

-People ages 3 through the senior years can be evaluated at AHRC New York City New York City’s Article 16 Clinic.
-Request evaluations to confirm OPWDD eligibility by calling AHRC New York City’s Referral and Information Center at 212-780-4491 or by sending an email to firstname.lastname@example.org.
+People ages 3 through their senior years can be evaluated at AHRC New York City New York City’s Article 16 Clinic.
+Request evaluations to confirm OPWDD eligibility by calling AHRC New York City’s Referral and Information Center at 212-780-4491 or by sending an email to email@example.com.

 In general, services may be provided to eligible individuals with documented developmental disabilities, (or delays in the case of children,) of all ages and their families including individuals with multiple disabilities, autism spectrum disorder, medically fragile individuals, and those with other disabilities that result in impaired intellectual and adaptive functioning.
 Services are also available to individuals with traumatic brain injuries.
 Limited select services are open to individuals with dual diagnoses and disadvantaged youth.

 Each service and support has its own eligibility requirements.
 Services and supports for children from birth through age three are dictated by the New York City Department of Mental Health and Alcoholism Services.
 Most services for children from three through age 21 are prescribed by the New York City Department of Education and the New York State Education Department.
-Most services for adults are under the auspices of New York State Office of People with Developmental Disabilities, (OPWDD,) and are paid for by some form of Medicaid or the Medicaid Waiver.
+Most services for adults are under the auspices of the New York State Office of People with Developmental Disabilities, (OPWDD,) and are paid for by some form of Medicaid or the Medicaid Waiver.

 Information for Families and Advocates